asaadsaad/CS571-Final-Project/README.md

     * List of Questions (ordered by date)

-Users should be able to update/remove their pets easily.
+Users should be able to update/remove their pets/vaccines easily.

-The Vet Support feature allows users to ask a question to an automated bot that uses AI to find answers to general questions, the app will simply send an SMS to a certain number and keep a copy of the SMS within the app.
+The Vet Support feature allows users to ask a question to an automated bot that uses AI to find answers to general questions, the app will simply send an SMS to a certain predefined number and keep a copy of the SMS within the app.

 Your project must include the following:
 * Implement a login based system using JSON Web Token (JWT).